STAND. COM. REP. NO.

 Twenty-Second State Legislature

 State of Hawaii

-As affirmed by the records of votes of the members of your Committees on Commerce, Consumer Protection and Housing and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 181, S.D.
-1, as amended herein, and recommend that it be referred to the Committee on Ways and Means in the form attached hereto as S.B.
-No. 181, S.D.
-2.
+As affirmed by the record of votes of the members of your Committee on Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 1226 and recommends that it pass Second Reading and be referred to the Committee on Commerce, Consumer Protection and Housing.

 BRIAN KANNO, Chair